 The frustration of hanging a bird feeder and receiving less than a passing glance from your local birds can lead to an abandonment of hope.
 Do not give up.
 Do not fret.
 Birds will come.
 Here is how to attract those birds just a little faster.

-What are the 4 basic suggestions to attract birds to your bird feeders?
+What are the five basic suggestions to attract birds to your bird feeders?
 Use proper bird feeders and birdseed, plant native habitat, provide water, and attract the popular birds.
-Additionally, you may need a little patience for attracting birds.
+Additionally, you may need a little patience to attract birds.
 Depending on your location and habitat, it may take several days to a few weeks for birds to discover the smorgasbord you have provided for them.

 Navigate through the post:

 If you follow the tips explained within these topics, you should have a feather-filled yard in no time!

 As an Amazon Associate, we earn from qualifying purchases.
 Links may lead to affiliate sites.